AnasAboreeda/Penetration-Testing-Study-Notes/enumeration/dns_enumeration.md

 # DNS Enumeration

-## DNS Enumeration

 DNS offers a variety of information about public (and sometimes private!) organization servers, such as IP addresses, server names, and server functionality.

 ### Interacting with a DNS Server